 From time to time, you might have a PDF that is downloadable on your WooCommerce store, one that you have struggled to make sure that it wasn’t shared.
 Likely this is a PDF that you are selling.
 This could be anything from eBooks to lessons that are part of a membership-based online course.
-This is where the WooCommerce PDF Watermark plugin comes in.

 And there may be other unique ways to use the plugin on your downloadable PDFs via your WooCommerce online store.
 So check out the WooCommerce PDF Watermark plugin to start protecting your downloads.